Tall Ships - How to Climb the Rigging

 (P.S.
 It's a lot easier than rock climbing.
 Ships masts are designed to be giant climbing frames.)

-Personal Goal: Climb the rigging of a tall ship in 2012
+Personal Goal for the year: Climb the rigging of a tall ship

 No shortage of voyages where you can attempt your goal, and experience a whole load more.
 Ring our skippers if the choice is just too confusing.
 Classic Sailing in Cornwall, UK tel: 0044 (0) 1872 580022